SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 \end{aligned}
 $$

+It is incredibly how the pricing equation extend insights into important notiosn that we care like risk premium, factor mdoels and efficient portfolio.

 ### The modeling <a name="model"></a>

-As you might notice, the equation is highly general with limited structure imposed yet.
+As you might notice, though insitful, the equation is highly general with limited structure imposed yet.
 It has enough generality to apply to different securities and perspectives, but it functions more as a paradigm than a fully-fledged model.
 To gain further insights, we need to introduce additional assumptions and structure to this foundation.

 As suggested by Prof Cochrane in his book [Asset Pricing](https://www.amazon.com/Asset-Pricing-John-H-Cochrane/dp/0691121370/ref=sr_1_1?crid=3FZCYELEHP9YW&keywords=asset+pricing&qid=1679215995&sprefix=asset+pric%2Caps%2C293&sr=8-1), those structures and assumptions can be placed directly on SDF in the form $$m_{t+1} = f(data, parameter)$$.